 Classes are timetabled to have two PE sessions during the school week.
-We have introduced REAL PE which combines generic sporting skills with learning to learn skills, helping to develop sporting characteristics in every subject.
+We base our curriculum on REAL PE which combines generic sporting skills with learning to learn skills; this helps to develop sporting characteristics in every subject.
 Mr Smith, who is our sports coach, teaches Y1-6 once a week.